 Start by sitting upright with your legs straight out together.
 Put your palms on the floor and again focus on using your core muscles to drive your body to a roughly 30 degree angle to the floor.
 Hold still before controlling the movement back down.

-This is an increase in difficulty from the last exercise.
-Replicate the same starting position again except put your head and hands on the floor on the same level as your feet.
+This exercise is a bit more challenging than the previous one.
+Replicate the same starting position, but this time put your head and hands on the floor at the same level as your feet.
 Use your arms and extend onto the balls of your feet to lift your head off the floor and slowly control back down.

-This exercise required the use of an exercise ball.
+This exercise requires an exercise ball.
 Balance on your feet and hands and place the small of your back on the exercise ball.
-Focus on using your core muscles and arms to drive your back off the exercise bal while raising onto the balls of your feet and control back down.
+Focus on using your core muscles and arms to drive your back off the exercise ball while raising onto the balls of your feet and control back down.
 This exercise is great preparation for the next phases of the progression.

 Start by lying on the ground with your feet planted and your palms placed just above your shoulders.
 Focus on using all the muscles in your body to drive your torso up in the air until your back is arched and your are balancing on your palms and the balls of your feet.
 Hold this position before controlling on the way back down.